 Chapter Three

 When talking to Mr. and Mrs. Prewitt, “Victoria refused to be frightened by them and their rotten berries and their strange, wolfish smiles.”
-Why do you think ?
+Why do you think Victoria refuses to be frightened?
 What does that say about her?

 The author creates a world that is not quite right in this chapter.
-Pull out specific examples to help support the fact that something seems to be off.
+Pull out specific examples from the text to help support the fact that something seems to be off.

 What is motivating Victoria in this chapter (consider the fact that she may have multiple motivations).
 Explain each in detail.

-Hypothesizehat do you think is going on in Victoria’s town?
+Hypothesize: What do you think is going on in Victoria’s town?
 Find clues in the chapter to support your view.

-Look at the traits of the three missing children (Lawrence, Jackie, and Donovan) Is there anything they have in common?
+Look at the traits of the three missing children (Lawrence, Jackie, and Donovan).
+Is there anything they have in common?
 Why would the three of them be missing?

 Chapter Four